TheLocust3/FRC-Game-Simulator/README.md

 ### To-Do
  - Write a better README and push to Github
- - Use jbox2d to add movement to balls and the robot
+ - Add physics for ball and movement
  - Use a formula for the success chance of shooting a highgoal
  - Randomize the position of the ball after a missed highgoal shot
    - I don't want to deal with the physics part so just make sure the robot can't learn from the ball's end position
  - Consider goal classes
- - Implement turn and move actions
+ - Implement move actions
+ - Implement collision detection